patricoferris/irmin-book/src/contents/mergeable-datatypes.md

 # Mergeable Datatypes

-One of Irmin's major selling points is having _mergeable datatypes_ (MDT).
+Contents in [Irmin][] are _mergeable datatypes_ (MDT).
 These are values that have a three-way merge function.
-If you are familiar with the `git` version control system then the idea should be familiar.
+If you are familiar with the `git` version control system then the idea will hopefully be familiar.

 Whenever you want to store some new value `x` in an Irmin store `S` at key `k`, there are two other _versions_ of `x` to consider.

  1. The current version of `x` in store `S` at key `k` let's call it `x'`.
  2. The shared **lowest-common ancestor** (LCA) of `x` and `x'` in store `S` at key `k` let's call it `lca`.